 In the meantime, you’ll want to give 301 directs an opportunity to be cached by search engines and index and re-index the new website architecture.

 Migrating a website to a new IP address with an existing or new web hosting provider can temporarily decrease page and domain authority.

 Besides increasing high-quality backlinks via writing new content and sharing content with the masses via social media networks, the best method for increasing both page and domain authority for any website is to give the newness of the changes time to propagate throughout current search engine rankings.

 I’m not talking about hours, days, or weeks for these changes to occur and be noticeable, but I’m talking about months.

 I’m talking 3 months at least to begin to gather a baseline for what to expect from the website moving forward.

 If you see results sooner, then count yourself as blessed.

-Nevertheless, page and domain authority are always moving targets and consist of multitude search ranking factors that could cause unexplained shifts both upwards and downwards.
+Nevertheless, page and domain authority are always moving targets and consist of many search ranking factors that could cause unexplained shifts upwards and downwards.